Connect with others who understand.

 Trans Fats

 Artificial trans fats are made by adding hydrogen to vegetable oils, which helps the oils last longer on the shelf.
-Eating trans fats can increase inflammation in your body, which may negatively impact eye health.
+Trans fats can raise inflammation in your body, which can harm your eyes and also increase your risk of problems like heart disease.
 Trans fats are found in many processed and fried foods, such as margarine, some baked goods like cookies, and fast food.

 Added Sugar

-Too much added sugar can lead to spikes in blood sugar levels and increased production of advanced glycation end products.
+Too much added sugar can make your blood sugar spike and can cause your body to form damaging substances called advanced glycation end products.
 These are fats or proteins that change when exposed to sugars and contribute to inflammation, which has been linked to AMD.
-Added sugars are found in certain foods and beverages such as soda, candy, and desserts, and some sauces like ketchup.
+Added sugars are found in foods and beverages such as soda, candy, and desserts, and some sauces like ketchup.

 Supplements for Age-Related Macular Degeneration